Reference 10 — Module catalog and composition

 transport_udp (multicast)

-DMA-half-complete IRQ produces views; egress walks the rope
+The DMA half-complete IRQ produces views; egress walks the rope

-MMIO sensor (GPIO, ADC raw register)
+MMIO sensor (GPIO, raw ADC register)

 mem_mmio